george24601/notes/specific/db/spanner.md

 * If you're using an interleaved table for the history, and you'll be reading the parent row as well.
 * If you're reading sequential entries in reverse chronological order, and you don't know exactly how far back you're going.

+### Index

-    , because indexes are implemented as tables under the hood, and the resulting index table would use a column whose value monotonically increases as its first key part.
+because indexes are implemented as tables under the hood, and the resulting index table would use a column whose value monotonically increases as its first key part.

 It is okay to create an interleaved index like this though, because rows of interleaved indexes are interleaved in corresponding parent rows, and it's unlikely for a single parent row to produce thousands of events per second.

-Note that the DESC annotation above applies only to SongName.
-To index by descending order of other index keys, annotate them with DESC as well: SingerId DESC, AlbumId DESC.

 For SQL queries that use an index directive, Cloud Spanner's SQL query processor might need to read columns that are required by the query but that aren't stored in the index.
 The query processor retrieves these columns using a join between the index and the base table.
-For example, in the definition of the AlbumsByAlbumTitle index above, the MarketingBudget column is not stored in the index, but is one of the selected columns in the SQL query on that index.
-To fetch this column, Cloud Spanner does a lookup of the MarketingBudget column from the base table under the hood and joins it with data from the index to return the query results.

   Cloud Spanner can create approximately 3 non-interleaved indexes per day per database, regardless of the size of the tables being indexed.